Warranty & Maintenance – 814 Epoxy and More

 Extending the Life of Your Floor – 7-Year Top Coat Refresh

-After the 7-year warranty period, we strongly recommend installing a new top coat.
+After 7 years, we strongly recommend installing a new top coat.
 By this point, the original top coat has typically worn down as it is designed to be a sacrificial layer (this does not apply to polished concrete or urethane cement floors).

 Here’s how we do it: